JosuaKugler/uni/master_thesis/questions.md

 ## What is plumbing?
 If you glue two cotangent bundles in such a way that you change the manifold part and the cotangent part (looks like a cross on a nbhd).

+## Some remarks on effects of stabilizing open books
+positive stabilization doesn't change the contact structure there is a one-to-one correspondence between oriented contact structures up to isotopy and open book decompositions up to positive stabilization